-We estimate that this project can provide employment to about 10 lakh people over a period of 5 years.
-This will require about Rs 37,500 crore over the period, largely in wages.
-The details are presented in Appendix A.1.
-The steady state employment thereafter due to additional water availability and land productivity can be as many as two lakh persons.
+We estimate that this project can provide employment to about 20 lakh people over a period of 5 years, accounting for a gradual scale-up.
+This will require about Rs 0.5 lakh crore in wages over the period.

-6.2 Samarth Zilla
+Samarth Zilla

 Over the past few years, there has been a policy push to promote a few large cities, without sufficient attention to the hinterland of those cities.
 This approach is showing its flaws.
-A more holistic regional development approach is required, which promotes the development of the rural and peri-urban areas of a district along with the urban areas.38
+A more holistic regional development approach is required, which promotes the development of the rural and peri-urban areas of a district along with the urban areas.36